GeoGenetics/2025-kapk-microbial/wf/analysis/taxonomy/README.md

-# Ancient DNA Analysis Pipeline
+# Ancient Metagenomics Analysis Workflow

 A Snakemake workflow for analyzing ancient DNA (aDNA) sequences with a focus on taxonomic profiling and damage pattern analysis.